-- No later than three months after the most recent calibration or performance audit which indicate the analyzer's calibration to be acceptable. - When there is an interruption of more than a few days in analyzer operation. - When any repairs have taken place which might affect its calibration. - After a physical relocation of the analyzer. - When any other indication (including excessive zero or span drift) of possible significant inaccuracy of the analyzer exists.
+- No later than three months after the most recent calibration or performance audit which indicates the analyzers calibration is acceptable. - When there is an interruption of more than a few days in analyzer operation. - When any repairs have taken place which might affect its calibration. - · After a physical relocation of the analyzer. - When any other indication (including excessive zero or span drift) of possible significant inaccuracy of the analyzer exists.